 Authorities immediately began an investigation, finding a place about 200 feet from the wreck where it appeared the prisoners had jumped from the moving car.
-Nearby was a blood-stained wrench that had been used to bludgeon Officers White and Smith.
+Nearby was a blood-stained wrench used to bludgeon Officers White and Smith.

 Lawmen, using dogs, immediately began to pursue the outlaws.
 But it was raining, and the dogs quickly lost the scent.
 The pursuit was given up for the night but immediately resumed the following day.
 Following their trail over the Santa Rita Mountains, they lost it near Ruby.

 In the meantime, Deputy Smith died without ever regaining consciousness.
 As the news spread of a third double murder, area citizens were enraged, and volunteer posses poured in from Pinal, Pima, Cochise, and Santa Cruz counties, who were sent out to scout the desert and guard the roads.

 The dogs were brought in once again but were of no help.
 Five days after the convicts’ escape, some 700 men were combing the area in the most extensive manhunt in the history of the entire Southwest.

 Finally, on the sixth day, a blood-stained file was found that authorities believed the convicts had used to cut off their handcuffs.
 Immediately, the lawmen were on the trail again, finally catching up with the pair hiding underbrush in the Tumacacori Mountains.
-Having run for over 70 miles of broken country, they were raving with thirst and exhausted.
-Arrested once again, they were first taken to Nogales before being quickly whisked off again to the penitentiary.
+Having run for over 70 miles of broken country, they raved with thirst and exhaustion.
+Arrested again, they were taken to Nogales before being whisked off again to the penitentiary.
 This time there would be no escape for the two men.